felleg/MarioNintendo-Complete-Works/README.md

 </details>

 # Files not included in this pack (WIPs)
-Here is a list of files that I have left incomplete over the years:
+Here is a list of files that I have left incomplete or have tragically been lost over the years:

 <details><summary>Expand list</summary>
 <p>